 This composite siding option can help improve a home’s energy efficiency, leading to savings on heating and cooling bills.
 This is because it can easily accommodate rigid insulation and keep it dry and protected.

-Potential Concerns and Drawbacks of Engineered Wood Siding
+Potential Concerns and Drawbacks of Composite Wood Siding

 The most common concern is that composite wood costs more than vinyl siding.
 But since composite wood is a premium siding material, it’s vital to know that it generally costs less than other premium materials such as fiber cement, stucco, brick, and stone veneer.